11 May 18 The hollowcore slabs included in the new IKEA in Exeter were also supplied by Treanor Pujol

-Yesterday IKEA opened their new “megastore” in Exeter. with an investment of 80m pounds stirling, this 29.000m² shopping centre will enable the sort after products from the “swedish giant” to get to the south east of the UK.
+Yesterday IKEA opened their new “megastore” in Exeter. with an investment of 80m pounds stirling, this 29.000m² shopping centre will enable the sought after products from the “swedish giant” to get to the south east of the UK

 One of the leading UK Principal Contractors, McLaughlin & Harvey were awarded the Construction of this project.
 As with the previous IKEA in Sheffield, Treanor Pujol has been contracted to supply the hollowcore slabs that make up the flooring in this building.